 Holistic Addiction Treatment Approaches

-A drug or alcohol rehab program that utilizes holistic therapies will include modern evidence-based treatment methods such as cognitive-behavioral therapy (CBT) or pharmacological options such as medication-assisted-therapy (MAT), but it will also include non-traditional therapies such as:
+Is holistic treatment better?
+That’s a question for experts to debate—but what’s indisputable is that it’s often more comprehensive than other approaches.
+A drug or alcohol rehab program that utilizes holistic therapies often includes modern evidence-based methods such as cognitive-behavioral therapy (CBT) or pharmacological options such as medication-assisted treatment (MAT).
+However, it may also include non-traditional therapies, such as the following.

-- Stress Reduction – The National Institutes of Health has reported that elevated stress is a major causal factor for developing a substance abuse disorder, and it also plays a significant part in the risk of relapse.
+Elevated stress is a major causal factor for developing a substance use disorder (SUD), and it also plays a significant part in the risk of relapse.
 Patients in holistic treatment are taught how to use their social support system, healthy coping mechanisms, and productive problem-solving skills to reduce stress.

-- Nutrition – Newly-sober substance abusers can mistake hunger –irritability, nausea, headache, dizziness, etc.–for a drug or alcohol cravings.
-Learning how to differentiate between a normal sensation like hunger and a craving for drugs allows the person in recovery to maintain a proper perspective and allow them to take proper positive actions.
+Newly sober patients can mistake hunger for drug or alcohol cravings.
+Learning to differentiate between a normal sensation like hunger and a passion for drugs allows the person in recovery to maintain a proper perspective.

-Also, when a person has been abusing alcohol or drugs for any length of time, their unhealthy lifestyle can rob their bodies of essential vitamins and minerals.
-Alcoholics, for example, invariably suffer from depleted thiamine levels, and this can cause complications later on in life.
-Nutritional therapy helps restore optimal health by helping the recovering addict/alcoholic learn better eating habits.
+Also, when someone abuses alcohol or drugs for a long time, their unhealthy lifestyle can rob their bodies of essential vitamins and minerals.
+Alcoholics, for example, invariably suffer from depleted thiamine levels, which can cause complications later in life.
+Nutritional therapy helps restore optimal health by assisting patients to learn better eating habits.

-Acupuncture also calms the central nervous system, regulates the autonomic responses, and takes the person out of the adrenalized “fight-or-flight” mode that makes it so hard for addicted people to stay balanced.
+Acupuncture calms the central nervous system, regulates the autonomic responses, and takes the patient out of the adrenalized “fight-or-flight” mode that makes it so hard for addicted people to stay balanced.

-- Yoga – Many addictionologist believe that one of the causal factors of addiction is an inability to cope with past trauma –painful emotions, thoughts, and memories.
-This is why alcohol and drug abuse are so common among veterans with PTSD.
+Many experts believe that one of the causal factors of addiction is an inability to cope with past trauma.
+This is why alcohol and drug abuse are common among veterans with post-traumatic stress disorder (PTSD).

-Yoga can give a traumatized addict new ways to maintain control and balance.
+Yoga can give a traumatized patient new ways to maintain control and balance.
 Controlled breathing, for example, can aid in self-discipline by keeping harmful emotions and thoughts in check.

-Maureen Schwehr, NMD, a naturopathic physician, says, “The spirit is who we really are.
-Our mind is our thinking brain, and our body houses this.
-If you’re an addict, you often have to ignore your body, because you are, in essence, hurting your ‘house’.”
-If you or someone you care about is looking for the absolute best in addiction recovery – contact Northpoint Recovery today.
-Northpoint utilizes a “total-wellness” philosophy that attacks the disease of addiction on multiple levels, thereby giving you the help and hope you need during the first tentative steps of your sober journey.
+If you or someone you care about is looking for the absolute best in addiction recovery, contact Northpoint Recovery today at 208.486.0130.
+Northpoint utilizes a “total-wellness” philosophy that attacks the disease of addiction on multiple levels, giving you the help and hope you need during the first tentative steps of your sober journey.